UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 - Style guides and coding style
 - Python debugger (pdb)

 #### Learning Outcomes

 - Demonstrate how to import classes and functions for different python libraries
+- Source and use functions stored as python code in another file
+- Describe what python libraries are, as well as explain when and why they are useful
 - Identify where code can be improved concerning variable names, magic numbers, comments and whitespace
 - Write code that is human readable and follows the pep8 style guide.
+- Explain how the python debugger can help rectify your code.